DVD review of The King of Comedy (1982), starring Jerry Lewis, Robert Deniro

 Jerry Lewis‘ The King of Comedy is not the typical Jerry Lewis movie.
 It’s not a comedy, it’s not for the children.
 It’s a very dark comedy (although rated PG).
 The King of Comedy looks at the behind-the-scenes life of Jerry Langford (played straight, and brilliantly, by Jerry Lewis).
 He’s a talk-show host seemingly similar to Jay Leno or David Letterman.

 The basic plot involves an obsessed fan of Langford’s, played brilliantly by a young Robert DeNiro, as Rupert Pupkin.
 Rupert is a young man who dreams of becoming a comedian like his idol, Jerry Langford.
 The movie is told with alternate flashes of reality, and Rupert’s dream life.
 This makes him somewhat sympathetic — and clearly dangerous.
-He teams up with another obsessed fan of Jerry’s named Masha (Sandra Bernhard) and they have an unusual plan to reach their respective goals.
-The duo ultimately kidnap Langford—in exchange for Rupert doing a comedy monologue on Langford’s nightly show.
+He teams up with another obsessed fan of Jerry’s named Masha (Sandra Bernhard).
+They have an unusual plan to reach their respective goals.
+The duo ultimately kidnap Langford.
+In exchange for Rupert doing a comedy monologue on Langford’s nightly show.

 Editorial Review of The King of Comedy, starring Jerry Lewis, courtesy of Amazon.com essential video